Phamiliarize/tdash/README.md

 That's it.
 No repetitve code, attributes, or templating languages required.

 tdash itself is implemented in JavaScript and utilizes Web Component & Custom Element APIs.

-## Features
+It is small weighing in at **~2KB**.

-## Install
+## Usage
 ### Dependencies
 [Web Component & Cusotm Element APIs](https://caniuse.com/?search=custom%20element) are supported on most modern browsers out of the box now.
 If you need to target older browsers, you will need a [polyfill](https://github.com/ungap/custom-elements) or similar solution.
 If you wind up using a polyfill make sure it is the absolute first thing in your head tag.